immcantation/scoper/docs/topics/spectralClones.md

-**spectralClones** - *Spectral clustering-based method for partitioning Ig sequences into clones.*
+**spectralClones** - *Spectral clustering method for clonal partitioning*

 Description
 --------------------

-The `spectralClones` function provides an unsupervised computational pipline for assigning Ig sequences into clonal groups sharing same V gene, J gene, and junction length, based on the junction sequence similarity and shared mutations in V and J segments.
+The `spectralClones` provides an unsupervised spectral clustering approach to infer clonal relationships in high-throughput Adaptive Immune Receptor Repertoire sequencing (AIRR-seq) data.
+This approach clusters B or T cell receptor sequences based on junction region sequence similarity and shared mutations within partitions that share the same V gene, J gene, and junction length, allowing for ambiguous V or J gene annotations.

 Usage